roopikarisam/keywords-caribbean-studies/_posts/2020-11-22-capitalism.md

 <div class="section-title"><img style="padding: 5px;float:left;" src="{{ site.baseurl}}/assets/images/tiny-key.jpg" alt="Photograph of coins stacked on paper currency"><a href="#Curatorial"><h2>Curatorial Statement</h2></a></div>

 As a way into thinking about “capitalism” as a keyword in Caribbean studies, one should perhaps turn from political economy to poetry.
-For arguably it is the Caribbean’s poets, songsters, essayists, and novelists – as much as its historians (and certainly more than its economists and statisticians) – who have best described and narrated the violent processes and procedures by which capital has made and remade the region.
+For, arguably, it is the Caribbean’s poets, songsters, essayists, and novelists – as much as its historians (and certainly more than its economists and statisticians) – who have best described and narrated the violent processes and procedures by which capital has made and remade the region.
 To give but one example, five centuries after Cristóbal Colón stumbled into the archipelago as part of his “Enterprise of the Indies,” Cuban poet Nicolás Guillén wrote of the Caribbean as the “West Indies, Ltd.”[^1] The title poem of Guillén’s 1934 collection, “West Indies, Ltd.” provides us with a legalist appellation cast as poetic critique.
 With droll elegance, Guillén distills the essence of the fraught history of Caribbean commodification, exploitation, and capitalist incorporation.
 “West Indies, Ltd” was written during the political and economic tumult of the 1930s, during a period when Wall Street greed and Washington geo-strategy were undermining Cuban sovereignty and contributing to the near-starvation of the Cuban people.
-Guillén wryly recorded a moment where the transformation of the region into “the grotesque headquarters of _companies and trusts_” was accelerating.[^1] Though of course, in _West Indies, Ltd._, Guillén does more than merely account for the ravishes and displacements of capitalism.
+Guillén wryly recorded a moment when the transformation of the region into “the grotesque headquarters of _companies and trusts_” was accelerating.[^1] Though, of course, in _West Indies, Ltd._, Guillén does more than merely account for the ravishes and displacements of capitalism.
 His poems also document and celebrate the modes of Black song and Black survival that served as the texts and practices of Caribbean anti-capitalist resistance.

 The digital artifacts I have chosen as placeholders for “capitalism” as a keyword of Caribbean studies are inspired by the work of Guillén, as well as many other writers from across the region.
 Through their literary practices and imaginative representation, they have offered us an implicit methodology for researching and theorizing capitalism in the Caribbean, while generating an unruly, other archive of capitalism itself.
 Caribbean literature has documented the great historical, social, and political-economic processes through which the Caribbean made capitalism and capitalism remade the Caribbean.
 This literature has also brought us closer to an understanding of capitalism’s history in the Caribbean, not necessarily as an accumulation of historical facts (though, often times, their detailing and cataloging of capitalism’s ephemera is astounding), but always, as Toni Morrison once wrote, as _truth_.[^2]